Abraham in the Bible

 So Abraham secured Ephron's field in Machpelah, next to Mamre, including the field, the cave that was in it, and all the trees that were in the field and all around its border,

-Unto Abraham for a possession in the presence of the children of Heth, before all that went in at the gate of his city.
+Abraham’s possession in the presence of all the Hittites who came to the gate of his city.

 Then the servant took ten of his master’s camels, and set out, taking some of his master’s good things with him; so he got up and journeyed to